 Relationships between Personal Factors and Group Creativity Outcomes.

 There is a growing interest in the link between personal factors and group creativity outcomes.
 Many existing studies have been conducted regarding the personal factors involved in fluency and flexibility (Butler et al., 2003), originality and usefulness (Baer et al., 2008), and number of ideas (Brown et al., 1998).
 However, there have been debates regarding the relationship between personal constructs and group creativity outcomes due to mixed findings.
 Coursey et al. (2018) provided a review of individual factors in group creativity activities.
-In their overview, they said (p.26-27):
+In their overview, they stated (p.26-27):

 “It is presumed that there will be some degree of similarity between the effects observed for individuals and groups.
 However, we have highlighted a number of ways in which the effects of individual differences may not be simply additive. […] Thus, in agreement with the configural perspective of Moynihan and Peterson (2004), certain team compositions may be ideal for groups that go through the full phases of the creative process.
-One strategy would be to compose a team that had the “right mixture” for the multiple phases, or one could compose separate teams specifically for different phases.”
+One strategy would be to compose a team that had the ‘right mixture’ for the multiple phases, or one could compose separate teams specifically for different phases.”

-Indeed, in a group setting, some social traits can improve creativity potential, for example, traits that lead group members to be more attentive to the ideas of others, to process the shared ideas including the more radical ones, to be more motivated and persistent in the search for new ideas, to build on the ideas of others, and to share new ideas.
-We have summarized the list of personal factors we used in this meta-analysis in Table 1.
+Indeed, in a group setting, some social traits can improve creativity potential, for example, traits leading group members to be more attentive to the ideas of others, to process the shared ideas including the more radical ones, to be more motivated and persistent in the search for new ideas, to build on the ideas of others, and to share new ideas.
+We have summarized the list of personal factors we considered in this meta-analysis in Table 1.

 Table 1